pimlicolabs/erc20-paymaster/README.md

 ### Oracles

-Generally, the ERC20 paymaster is supposed to rely on Chainlink oracles.
-However, it may be not presented in some networks or may miss some tokens.
+The ERC20 paymaster is relying on Chainlink oracles.
+However, they may be not presented in some networks or may miss some tokens.
 To face this issue, we have implemented three additional oracles, which are all compliant with Chainlink's oracle interface

 #### TWAP oracle